davletovb/davletovb.github.io/index.md

 Data Scientist | ML | NLP | AI
 ------------------------------------

 My portfolio includes a diverse range of innovative projects.
-From forecasting the Air Quality Index to creating a tool that matches Twitter users based on their tweets using NLP, each project has been a unique journey.
-I've also developed a Machine Learning-based system that answers product-related questions using Reddit posts and comments, and a Telegram bot that helps users practice English.
+From forecasting the Air Quality Index to creating a tool that leverages NLP and ML to match Twitter users.
+I've also built a Machine Learning-based system that utilizes Reddit posts and comments to answer product-related questions.
+In addition to these, I've developed an AI assistant for messaging platforms, and a bot designed to help users practice English through tests.

 🌍  Location: Ontario, Canada